Free aptitude tests, practice aptitude tests (job customised to Australia) including free aptitude test example questions 2024

 The aptitude tests for Australian Federal Police include three types of aptitude tests - abstract aptitude test, verbal aptitude test and a numerical aptitude test.
 Federal Police also uses an emotional intelligence test.
 However, this test is a type of personality test.
 Each aptitude test is timed.
 Click on the following link to take practice aptitude tests customised to Australian Federal Police, prepare for the Australian Federal Police emotional intelligence test and review some free example aptitude test questions used by AFP:

 If you are applying for a position with APS, you will be asked to complete a set of aptitude tests including a timed emotional intelligence test.
 It is important for you to know that APS uses serval aptitude test question styles.
 You must prepare for all aptitude test question styles.
-Click on the following link to take practice aptitude tests and a timed emotional intelligence test customised for the Australian Public Service and to read some free example aptitude test question styles customised to the APS:
+Click on the following link to take practice aptitude tests, timed emotional intelligence tests and personality tests customised for the Australian Public Service and to review some free example aptitude test question styles customised to the APS:

 Aptitude test practice and free aptitude test example questions for Citi Group tests